focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Don't reload if there are unsaved buffers
 + Reload workspace dirs
     + Remember old dirs before loading config
     + If there are unsaved buffers, show the dialog